What is a Subsidized Loan?

 After completing the October FAFSA students and parents eagerly await word of financial aid offers from prospective colleges.
 These awards can often mean the difference between having the ability to afford a preferred school and needing to attend a second choice.
 Although the final decision should never be based solely on money, it does play a crucial factor.
 One component which also needs to be taken into consideration is the amount of borrowing which is involved.

 On the award notification, you might see something like Direct Subsidized Loan, Direct Unsubsidized Loan, or PLUS Loan.
 These are different types of federal student loans.
 It is important that you understand the differences between them, as they can impact the amount of money you will have to repay down the road.

 Subsidized and unsubsidized loans are federal student loans for eligible students which are designed to help cover the cost of higher education at a four-year college or university, community college, or trade, career, or technical school.
 In a direct subsidized loan, the federal government pays the interest while the student is in college or while the loan is in deferment.
 This type is very different than unsubsidized loans, where interest begins to accrue as soon as the loan is taken out.
 Although you may be able to defer paying this interest until after graduation, you are still responsible for paying off the entire amount of interest that builds up while you are in school.

 How Long Do I Qualify For a Direct Subsidized Loan?

 Direct Subsidized Loans are generally available to undergraduate students with greater financial need.
 Your school determines the amount you can borrow based on the information provided in your FAFSA.
 The amount available may not exceed your financial need.

 If you are a first-time borrower on or after July 1, 2013, there is a limit on the maximum number of academic years that you can receive Direct Subsidized Loans.
 The general rule is that you can get subsidized loans for 150% of the established length of your current school program.
-This is called your “maximum eligibility period.”
+It is called your “maximum eligibility period.”